Telehealth available in Idaho, Utah, and Oregon. Covered by most major insurances.

 Fortunately, whether your anxiety is normal or a disorder, there are ways to manage it, including therapy and medication.
 It's advisable to get help as soon as possible to ensure this condition doesn't impair your normal day-to-day activities.

-Your mental health specialist can recommend over-the-counter prescriptions for you to use and lifestyle habits to practice or change.
+An Advanced Practice Registered Nurse can recommend anti-anxiety prescriptions for you to use and lifestyle habits to practice or change.

 Persistent anxiety could be a: